White Metal Games is expanding and Painters Are Needed!

 How long do I have to work on a commission?

-It depends on the size of the commission.
+It depends on the size and level of detail of the commission.
 Here are some typical turnarounds with WMG for tabletop quality figures (higher level figures obviously increase the time budget accordingly)

 |Size of Project/Number of Figures||Average Turnaround Speed|